Revisiting Group Differences in High-Dimensional Choices: Method and Application to Congressional Speech: The Time-Varying Text-Based Ideal Point Model

-So far the model specification and estimation allowed for session-specific parameters but did not link these parameters across sessions.
-While the estimated parameters across sessions should be able to capture differences and adaptations over time, we are also interested in linking topics as well as the latent space over time.
-This is particularly relevant due to the identifiability issues present for the TBIP model.
-To obtain a time-varying version of the TBIP model, where the model parameters are congruent across time, we make use of a step-wise initialization approach across sessions where the parameter estimates obtained in the previous session are used to initialize the parameters of the next session as far as possible when using a general purpose optimizer to minimize the Kullback-Leibler divergence which requires some initial values to be provided anyway.
+This model specification and estimation scheme enables the derivation of session-specific parameter and latent variable estimates which captures differences and adaptations over time.
+However, we are also interested in linking topics as well as the latent space over time.
+This is particularly relevant due to the identifiability issues present for the TBIP model, i.e., neither the topics nor the latent space are identifiable.
+To obtain a time-varying version of the TBIP model, where the parameters are congruent across time, we make use of a step-wise initialization approach across sessions where the estimates obtained in the previous session are used as initial values in the next session as far as possible when using a general purpose optimizer to minimize the Kullback-Leibler divergence which requires some initial values to be provided anyway.

-In the first session, no previous results are available and non-negative matrix factorization \citep[NMF;][]{Lee+Seung:1999} is used to initialize the variational parameters for $\bm{\theta}_{1}$ and $\bm{\beta}_{1}$.
-The pre-specified number of topics $K$ is also used as the number of components to determine in the NMF algorithm.
-The input to the NMF algorithm is the document-term matrix of the first session (i.e., $\mathbf{c}_{1}$) and the output matrices are used to initialize the means in the log-normal distributions of the variational parameters, i.e., of the topic assignments $\bm{\theta}_1$ and the topic-term distributions $\bm{\beta}_1$.
-The estimates obtained from the NMF are first ensured to be positive and then the logarithm is taken.
-The resulting values are used to initialize the means of the log-normal distributions.
+In the first session, no previous results are available and non-negative matrix factorization \citep[NMF;][]{Lee+Seung:1999} is used to initialize the variational parameters for $\bm{\theta}^{1}$ and $\bm{\beta}^{1}$.
+The input to the NMF algorithm is the document-term matrix of the first session (i.e., $\mathbf{c}^{1}$), which is approximated as the product of the topical prevalence matrix $\bm{\theta}^1$ and topical content matrix $\bm{\beta}^1$, i.e., $\mathbf{c}^{1}\simeq \bm{\theta}^{1} \bm{\beta}^{1}$.
+These two matrices obtained with NMF are first ensured to only contain positive entries and then the logarithm is taken.
+The resulting values are used to initialize the means of the log-normal distributions used as variational distributions for these parameters.